Tom-ne/Modify/CONTRIBUTING.md

 If you have any questions or need further assistance, feel free to contact the project maintainer at [email protected].

-Once again, thank you for your interest in contributing to the Rust Minecraft Mod Manager project.
+Once again, thank you for your interest in contributing to the Modify project.
 We appreciate your efforts and look forward to your contributions!